saucelabs/sauce-school/codelabs/Module2_SeleniumJava.md

 summary: Module 2 of the Selenium Java course.
-Learn to write Selenium tests in Java using the JUnit framework, Maven, and the IntelliJ IDE.
+Learn to write Selenium tests in Java using the JUnit4 framework, Maven, and the IntelliJ IDE.
 id: Module2-SeleniumJava
 categories: intermediate
 tags: java